-- Methow Subherd: New movement data currently being collected as part of a research collaboration between WDFW and the University of Washington will be used to identify important winter habitat and migratory corridors for this subherd - Okanogan Subherd: Limited anecdotal information is available - Chelan Subherd: WDFW will be deploying GPS collars on adult mule deer does in January of 2020 with research funding from the USFWS in association with SO3362 to identify important winter habitat and migratory corridors for this subherd - Kittitas Subherd: WDFW will be deploying GPS collars on adult mule deer does in January of 2020 with research funding from the USFWS in association with SO3362 to identify important winter habitat and migratory corridors for this subherd
+- Methow Subherd: Analysis of recent movement data for 100 adult does in this subherd was completed in summer 2020 in partnership with USGS researchers at the University of Wyoming serving on the SO3362 Corridor Mapping Team.
+Review of results is currently underway. - Okanogan Subherd: Limited anecdotal information is available - Chelan Subherd: The Department deployed 50 GPS collars on adult does in January of 2020 with research funding from the USFWS in association with SO3362 to identify important winter habitat and migratory corridors over the next 4 years. - Kittitas Subherd: The Department deployed 50 GPS collars on adult does in January of 2020 with research funding from the USFWS in association with SO3362 to identify important winter habitat and migratory corridors over the next 4 years.